Appaloosa: Registration

 Located in Moscow, Idaho, the ApHC is the principal body for the promotion and preservation of the Appaloosa breed and is an international organization.
 Affiliate Appaloosa organizations exist in many South American and European countries, as well as South Africa, Australia, New Zealand, Canada, Mexico and Israel.
 The Appaloosa Horse Club has 33,000 members as of 2010, circulation of the Appaloosa Journal, which is included with most types of membership, was at 32,000 in 2008.
 The American Appaloosa Association was founded in 1983 by members opposed to the registration of plain-colored horses, as a result of the color rule controversy.
 Based in Missouri, it has a membership of more than 2,000 as of 2008.
 Other "Appaloosa" registries have been founded for horses with leopard complex genetics that are not affiliated with the ApHC.
-These registries tend to have different foundation breeding and histories than the North American Appaloosa.
+One such registry, The Colorado Ranger Horse, also known as CRHA was founded by Mike Ruby in 1937, which relies on verified pedigree and not on color alone.
+These registries tend to have different foundation bloodstock and histories than the North American Appaloosa.
 The ApHC is by far the largest Appaloosa horse registry, and it hosts one of the world's largest breed shows.